Center Papers

 Deadlines move.
 The obligation does not.

-The EU's Digital Omnibus package, which would defer the AI Act's high-risk obligations, is provisionally agreed but not yet adopted.
-Why institutions planning to the expected deferral rather than the enacted date are making a bet, and most are making it without a record.
+The EU's Digital Omnibus package is provisionally agreed but not adopted.
+Why institutions planning to the expected deferral are making a bet without a record.

 Essays